 When you’re searching for people on LinkedIn, there’s a nifty feature called All Filters.
 It allows you to narrow your job search to find who you need to connect with or send an Inmail.
 Read this post to learn about All Filters.

 LinkedIn members can see your activity section.
 That’s if you have one.
 If you don’t have this section, you might turn people away, including hiring authorities.
 Don’t make this mistake.
 Engage on LinkedIn.

 If you want employers to know you’re unemployed, here are 5 possible ways to do it.
 I’ll give my opinion on which ways are not preferable and which are.
 Here’s a hint, leaving your last position open is the least preferable.

 Use this checklist to improve your LinkedIn profile.
-This part 1 of a 3-part series.
-To follow are posts on building your network and engaging on LinkedIn.
-This post originally appeared in recruiter.com.
+This is part 1 of a 3-part series.
+To succeed in your LinkedIn campaign, follow these posts on creating a strong LinkedIn profile, building your network, and engaging on LinkedIn.

 After a client asked me if she should send an invite to a recruiter after their first interview, it prompted me to ask recruiters who hang out on Facebook this question.
 Surprisingly, their answers were a definitive yes.
 Read what they have to say.

 Recommendations were once the rave of the LinkedIn profile; some considered them the profile’s best feature.
 Recruiters only had to read them to see your excellence.
 They could make a quick decision on whether to contact you or not.
 This is no longer the case.

 Would you go to an interview or business meeting without shoes?
 Of course not.
 So I wonder why people feel that a Summary statement on their LinkedIn profile is unnecessary.
 Having viewed hundreds profiles, I’ve seen many that simply begin with the Experience section and have no Summary.